What feed for your horse?

 Video Tutorial - Feeding a mare in lactation

 Joanne talks about feeding a mare in lactation in this video.
-She also talks about increases in mare's nutrient requirements during lactation, If the mare is not fed a high quality diet then she will dip into her own body reserve, GAIN Stud Cubes,GAIN Stud Mix and GAIN Stud Care 32 Pellets help the mare during lactation.
+She also talks about increases in mare's nutrient requirements during lactation, If the mare is not fed a high quality diet then she will dip into her own body reserve, Gain Stud Cubes,Gain Coarse Stud Mix and Gain Stud Care 32 Pellets help the mare during lactation.

 Video Tutorial - Feeding a brood mare